 Not sure whether you need a Health Maintenance Organization (HMO) or a Preferred Provider Organization (PPO)?
 The Medicare Advantage plan you choose will be a significant determining factor, among other things.

 It’s hard to say which form of coverage is the superior policy.
 What works well for some might be too complicated or expensive for another.
-Below, the informative table will highlight exactly how Medigap and Medicare Advantage are different from one another:
+Below, our Frequently Asked Questions will highlight exactly how Medigap and Medicare Advantage are different from one another: